 Unfortunately, when old blooms stay on the plant, they continue to use resources from the plant.
 Resources that should and could be going to create more blooms and brighter foliage.

-Next, let’s talk about seed heads and daylily scapes.
+Now on to the seed heads or daylily scapes that daylilies shoot up after blooming.
 This topic can be especially important for varieties of daylilies that are able to bloom again.

 Once daylilies stop their initial bloom set, they begin to form seed heads.
-These seed heads, or lily scapes as they are sometimes called, are not necessary for the plants health or growth.
-But they do use the plant’s resources to form and grow.
+These seed heads, or lily scapes as they are sometimes called, are not necessary for the plant’s health or growth.
+But they do use a tremendous amount of the plant’s resources to form and grow.

-For any variety of daylily, this is also a great time to give them a bit of all purpose plant fertilizer.
-This allows them to build up strong roots and energy for the next bloom cycle.
+For any variety of daylily, this is also a great time to boost them with a little dose of granular fertilizer.
+This allows them to build up strong roots and energy for the next year or the next bloom cycle.
+It also helps them recover quickly from the energy lost blooming.
+Affiliate Product Link: Organic All Purpose 6-4-5 Fertilizer

 Are your daylilies becoming too large?
 Believe it or not, unlike many perennials, you can split and divide them right in the middle of summer!

-First off, this foliage will most likely die off after they are transplanted into the ground.
+For starters, this foliage almost always dies off after tranplanting.
 So cutting it off right as you dig them up keeps your transplants from looking sad in your beds while the new growth comes on from below.

 Even more importantly, cutting back that growth spurs on a faster rate of growth for the new transplant, and encourages the plant to re-leaf much quicker.